rstyczynski/umc/README.md

 ```

 ## Trigger condition after each measurement
 Condition check is a synchronous operation triggered by some action.
-Above all checks were triggered manually from command line. umc provides foreach tool which makes it possible to perform verification.
+Above all checks were triggered manually from command line. umc provides foreach tool which delivers ability to run checks when new measurement arrives.